Joseph Paul Cretzer: Battle of Alcatraz

-Cretzer had only recently been let out of D Block when he became an accomplice in yet another escape plan.
-This plan had been hatched by the cell-house orderly Bernard Coy who offered Cretzer a place on the break in return for use of his onshore contacts.
-On May 2, 1946, Bernard Coy attacked officer William Miller which led to the release of Cretzer and Clarence Carnes from their cells.
+Cretzer had only recently been let out of D Block when he became an accomplice in another escape plan.
+This plan was hatched by the cell-house orderly Bernard Coy, who offered Cretzer a place on the break out, in return for use of his onshore contacts.
+On May 2, 1946, Bernard Coy attacked officer William Miller, which led to the release of Cretzer and Clarence Carnes from their cells.
 The guard later returned and Coy overpowered the guard.
 Coy kept the Springfield rifle and lowered down an M1911 pistol, keys, several clubs, and gas grenades to his accomplices.

 Coy later entered D Block, which was separated from the main cell house by a concrete wall and was used for prisoners kept in isolation.
 There, he used the rifle to force officer Cecil Corwin to open the door to the main cell house and let the others in.
 They released about a dozen convicts, including Sam Shockley and Miran Thompson.
 Shockley and Thompson joined Coy, Carnes, Hubbard, and Cretzer in the main cell house.
 The other prisoners returned to their cells.

 The gang put guards Miller and Corwin in a cell in C Block.
 Officer Miller held onto the key to the yard which was later found by the prisoners.
 The prisoners tried to open the yard door but were unable to open the door due to its lock having jammed.
 The prisoners tried several other keys while searching for the correct one.
 The escape plan was thus inadvertently foiled from the outset, as the prisoners were trapped in the cell house.

 Additional officers who entered the cell house as part of their routine were seized, along with others sent to investigate when the former officer failed to report in.
-The prisoners were soon holding nine officers in two separate cells, but with nowhere to go, they began to despair.
+The prisoners were soon holding nine officers in two cells, but with nowhere to go, they began to despair.
 Having failed on their initial plan, the prisoners decided to shoot it out.

 At 14:35 Coy took the rifle and fired at the officers in some neighboring watchtowers, wounding one of them.
 Associate warden Ed Miller went to the cell house to investigate, armed with a gas billy club.
 He came across Coy, who shot at him.
 Miller retreated.
 By now, the alarm had been raised.